-Because of the imminent threat to the species of ongoing warming and Arctic sea ice decline, the U.S. formally designated the Polar Bear as a threatened species in May 2008 under the endangered species act.
-Here again is Michael Mann's take on the situation, from the polar bear panel discussion from November 2010 (if you didn't watch the full show at the beginning of the course when you were first given the link, please watch this video now).
+Because of the imminent threat to the species of ongoing warming and Arctic sea ice decline, the U.S. formally designated the polar Bear as a threatened species in May 2008 under the endangered species act.

 In polar regions, coastal regions, and a narrow band of wind-induced oceanic upwelling near the equator the upwelling of deep water supplies nutrients (e.g., phosphorus, nitrogen, oxygen, etc.) needed to maintain the rich trophic structure that characterizes these marine ecosystems.
 In contrast, almost all of the tropical and subtropical oceans lack the upwelling of deep water necessary to supply the nutrients.
 Therefore, these regions generally become oceanic "deserts" that are largely devoid of biological productivity.
 An important exception are coral reefs, made up largely of the dead calcium carbonate skeletons of previously live coral, which build over time to create elaborate natural reef structures.
 These structures provide an environment that is home to a rich oceanic food chain.
 While they occupy less than 0.1% of the world's oceans, they are home to 25% of all marine species, constituting a major reserve of marine biodiversity.
 Coral reefs, like many other ecosystems (e.g., tropical rainforests) provide so-called ecosystem services—that is to say, they provide resources (e.g., food, recreation and tourism, medicinal products, shoreline protection, etc.) that are of great value to civilization.
 It has been estimated that the average annual ecosystem services provided by coral reefs globally is a staggering nearly 0.4 trillion dollars.
 Of course, one could argue that no such dollar figure can truly capture the value of something like the world's coral reefs, and that simple economics and cost/benefit analysis cannot measure the true value to humanity of the ocean's biodiversity or of natural wonders such as the Great Barrier Reef of Australia.
 We will revisit these deeper, philosophical questions in a later lesson.
 For now, suffice to say that the loss of coral reefs could represent a monumentally great cost to civilization and our environment.